awesomegtrr/rossmansales/README.md

 G1T4, Fusen, Song Wei, Clare, Thomas, Gerald

-Model folder includes files:
+The following files are included:
-- "data sets" folder (3 .csv files)
+- "data sets" folder
-- Python code (1 .py file)
+- Python code (python 146.py file)
 - our final output .csv file (.csv file)

 How do we set up the environment and run the model?